Cost of Attendance

 Cost of Attendance & Your Bill

-The Cost of Attendance (COA), also known as a budget, is the total average amount it should cost you to attend PA College for a year and includes tuition and fees and estimated costs for room and board, books and supplies, transportation, personal expenses, and loan fees.
+The Cost of Attendance (COA), also known as a budget, is the total average amount it should cost you to attend PA College for a year and includes tuition and fees and estimated costs for housing and food, books and supplies, transportation, personal expenses, and loan fees.

 Your COA will always be larger than your tuition bill as your bill only includes direct costs billed by PA College—such as tuition and fees.
-Room and board, books and supplies, transportation, and personal expenses are not included on your PA College bill but are expenses you will likely incur.
+Housing and food, books and supplies, transportation, and personal expenses are not included on your PA College bill but are expenses you will likely incur.

 To calculate your COA, we add together your direct costs and your indirect costs.
 Your COA signifies the maximum amount of financial aid you may receive for a given year.
 Again, it is not the amount you will be billed and only represents what your average cost to attend may be.
 Your actual costs will likely be lower than the figures below as it depends on the number of credits you enroll in, how you live, whether you purchase new or used books, etc. The COA does not imply the availability of financial aid funds.